Devkkaran/git-lerning-coursera/README.md

 | `git remote update`    | Fetches updates for remotes or remote groups.                                                        |
 | `git fetch`            | Can download objects and refs from a single repo, a single URL, or from several repositories at once. |
 | `git branch -r`        | Lists remote branches and can be combined with other branch arguments to manage remote branches.      |

+- **Scope**:
+  - `git fetch` updates branches from a specific remote (or the default remote if no remote is specified).
+  - `git remote update` updates branches from all remotes configured in your repository.

+- **Usage Context**:
+  - Use `git fetch` when you want to update from a specific remote, or when you’re working with a single remote (e.g., `origin`).
+  - Use `git remote update` when you want to ensure all your remote-tracking branches are up-to-date with all remotes configured in your repository.

+So, while `git fetch` can achieve similar results if used with the default remote, `git remote update` is more comprehensive in updating all configured remotes.